winitzki/scall/tutorial/programming_dhall.md

 We obtain the same expression as from the left-hand side.
 So, the naturality law will hold automatically for values `y` obtained via `inY`.

-It remains to prove that the compositions of `inY` with `outY` in both directions are identity functions.
+Now we will prove that the compositions of `inY` with `outY` in both directions are identity functions.

 The first direction: for any given `fa : F A`, we compute `y : Y = inY fa` and `faNew : F A = outY y`.
 Then we need to prove that `faNew === fa`: